rainbowdashlabs/reputation-bot/docs/faq.md

 - 👀 ➜ Found a thankword
 - 💤 ➜ Receiver was on cooldown
 - 🔍 ➜ No receiver was found
-- ❓ ➜ Receiver has no recent messages in this channel and is mising in the context
+- ❓ ➜ Receiver has no recent messages in this channel and is missing in the context
 - ❔ ➜ Donor is not present in channel
 - 🕛 ➜ The referenced message is too old
 - 🗨️ ➜ User was prompted for reputation.

-A bot admin can disable this emojis in the `repsettings`.
+A bot admin can disable these emojis in the `repsettings`.

 ### Why cant I give reputation to user XY?